Quantum Functions

 .

 The Qmod compiler extracts the signature of the quantum function from the Python type hints.
-Type hints must be specified for all parameters, and must be Qmod types.
+Type hints must be specified for all parameters, and must be Qmod types or, in the case of classical types, their Python counterparts (see Generative Descriptions).

 and Output